ClicksCodes/documentation/docs/users/create.md

 {% api-method-request %}
 {% api-method-headers %}
 {% api-method-parameter name="Username" type="string" required=true %}
-The username of the user creating the account.
+The username of the account being created.
 {% endapi-method-parameter %}
 {% api-method-parameter name="Privacy" type="integer" %}
 The default privacy setting of the user creating the account. `0`, public, is default, `1` is unlisted, `2` is private.